Spectrum shares plunge as hospitals switch to cheaper colon cancer treatment

-March 13 (Reuters) - Shares of Spectrum Pharmaceuticals Inc fell as much as 38 percent on Wednesday after the company forecast a steep drop in full-year revenue as hospitals increasingly opt for a generic colon cancer treatment over its biggest-selling drug, Fusilev.
+(Reuters) - Shares of Spectrum Pharmaceuticals Inc (SPPI.O) fell as much as 38 percent on Wednesday after the company forecast a steep drop in full-year revenue as hospitals increasingly opt for a generic colon cancer treatment over its biggest-selling drug, Fusilev.

 Fusilev has had strong sales over the past few years due to a shortage of leucovorin, a generic drug that treats advanced colon cancer in combination with another drug.